 Any welder worth their weight in tungsten knows one article can’t cover all the important welding facts.
 Just like not all styles of welding are the same, not all styles of welding gloves are the same.
 Here are some of the basic factors to consider when choosing the right glove for the job.

 MIG welding uses electricity to join the metal by forming an arc between the electrode and the metal.
-When compared to TIG, this style of welding is less precise but works well for long runs.
-Meaning there will be more sparks flying and could mean more of a mess to clean up when grinding down the weld.
+When compared to TIG, this style of welding is less precise but works well for longer runs.
+This means there will be more sparks flying and could mean more of a mess to clean up when grinding down the weld.

-Offers great abrasion and tensile strength but remains soft and supple.
-Works perfectly for TIG welding where dexterity is essential.
+Offers great abrasion and tensile strength but still remains soft and supple.
+Works great for TIG welding where dexterity is key.

 Tough and durable yet comfortable, this less-popular leather is preferred for TIG welding for its good dexterity.